 Paws-4-Kids

 Will County State's Attorney James Glasgow created Paws-4-Kids as a pet therapy program designed to comfort abused children who visit the Will County Children’s Advocacy Center.
 When children and their families arrive at the CAC, they have the opportunity of being greeted by our dogs.
+Studies have shown that these gentle therapy dogs ease and comfort children, and the children, in turn, provide a more thorough and detailed description of the traumatic events that necessitated their interview.

-Jackson - 1st Illinois CAC Support Dog
+"Jackson"- 1st Illinois CAC Support Dog

 On May 6, 2022, our "OG" comfort dog extraordinaire, Jackson, crossed over the Rainbow Bridge. 🐾💔🐾